MooOfDoom/csc746hw6/README.md

 If this issue affects you, you might want to consider trying NX to remote desktop to Cori.
 See https://docs.nersc.gov/connect/nx/ for more information.

+# Running the program on Cori

+To allocate N nodes on Cori, use the following command:

+% salloc --nodes N --qos interactive --time 00:30:00 --constraint knl --account m3930

+Then to run the program with R ranks, use:

+% srun -n R ./mpi_2dmesh

+In order to set the decomposition strategy, supply the -g command line flag with argument 1 for row-slab, 2 for column-slab, and 3 for tiled decomposition, like so:

+% srun -n R ./mpi_2dmesh -g 3